 University of South Florida (On-campus)

 The College of Public Health and the University of South Florida offer a 45-credit master’s program in genetic counseling.
-Although this program is delivered on-campus in Tampa, students who are accepted into the program must fulfill the embryology prerequisite course, which can be completed in person or online the summer before the program begins.
-Other strongly recommended prerequisite courses include one to two semesters of biology, genetics or genomics, psychology or counseling, and statistics.
+Strongly recommended prerequisite courses include one to two semesters of biology, genetics or genomics, psychology or counseling, and statistics.

 Students in this program can expect an equal mix of didactic and skill-based courses, clinical rotations, and field experience beginning the first semester.
 Upon completion of the master’s in science in public health with a concentration in genetic counseling, graduates are eligible to sit for the national board certification exam given by the ABGC.

 A desire for learning is essential in the ever-evolving field of genetic counseling.
-As new discoveries and breakthroughs emerge, professionals in genetic counseling must keep pace to ensure that their knowledge is relevant.
-Those wanting to learn more about the field and seasoned genetic counseling professionals can expand their understanding of genetics with some free and low-cost resources listed below.
+As new discoveries and breakthroughs emerge, professionals in genetic counseling must stay current to ensure their knowledge remains relevant.
+Those interested in learning more about the field and seasoned genetic counseling professionals can expand their understanding of genetics with the free and low-cost resources listed below.

 Coursera is an online learning platform serving university-level courses to students worldwide.
 Each course is taught like an interactive textbook, complete with videos, quizzes, and projects.
 Many of the courses are designed and taught by faculty at major universities worldwide.